tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Guy Bowerman, Darmadi Komo Database & Business Intelligence 300 &#8211; Advanced DBI315 Day 3 May 18, 2011 from 10:15AM to 11:30AM

-Come and learn how SQL Server fits into your company&#8217;s strategy on virtualization and private cloud.
+Come and learn how SQL Server fits into your company's strategy on virtualization and private cloud.
 We talk talk about SQL Server feautures that are relevant in virtualization and private cloud deployment,why Hyper-V is better for SQL Server virtualization,the upcoming HP Database Consolidation…

 **[What’s New in Microsoft SQL Server Code-Named “Denali” for SQL Server Integration Services][33]**